-- Increase urban peak automobile occupancy rates by 10% by 2002 through expanded ride sharing efforts. - Increase peak hour occupancy rates for transit and other high-occupancy modes of transportation by 20% by 2002. - B(4).
-Prior to the first Final Plat, or Certificate of Occupancy if platting is not required, the developer shall dedicate right-of-way along its entire frontage to accommodate the future six laning of S.R.
-64. (Completed) The Developer or its assignees shall be entitled to receive full transportation impact fee credit for the dedication as defined in Table 2.
-(Completed) The construction of model homes and the sales center shall be exempt from this condition if the Developer does not have title to the property to be dedicated at the time a Final Plat or Certificate of Occupancy is issued for model homes or the sales center. - B(5).
-Prior to commencement of Phase II, the developer shall dedicate 100 feet of right-of-way and construct Port Harbour Parkway as a two-lane thoroughfare roadway, including sidewalks, bike lanes, appropriate intersection improvements and associated retention, from its I-75 terminus to the eastern boundary of the original 2,485 acre tract.
+- Increase urban peak automobile occupancy rates by 10% by 2015 through expanded ride sharing efforts. - Increase peak hour occupancy rates for transit and other high-occupancy modes of transportation by 20% by 2015. - B(4).
+Prior to the first Final Plat, or Certificate of Occupancy if platting is not required, the developer shall dedicate right-of-way along its entire frontage to accommodate the future six laning of State Road 64.
+(Completed) The Developer or its assignees shall be entitled to receive full transportation impact fee credit for the dedication as defined in Table 2.
+(Completed) The construction of model homes and the sales center shall be exempt from this condition if the Developer does not have title to the property to be dedicated at the time a Final Plat or

+Certificate of Occupancy is issued for model homes or the sales center.

+B(5).
+Prior to commencement of Phase II, the developer shall dedicate 100 feet of right-of-way and construct Port Harbour Parkway as a two-lane thoroughfare roadway, including sidewalks, bike lanes, appropriate intersection improvements and associated retention, from its I-75 terminus to the eastern boundary of the original 2.485 acre tract.
 (Completed)

-For that portion of Port Harbour Parkway on the north side of the 288 acre addition (Parcel 35), adjacent to where the Waterlefe project previously dedicated 42 feet of right-of-way, the Developer shall dedicate the necessary remaining right-of-way to achieve a total width of 105 feet for the eastern most 500-foot segment and 100 feet for the remaining segment, prior to the first Final Plat approval in Parcel 35.
+For that portion of Port Harbour Parkway, planned through Parcel 35 the Developer shall dedicate the necessary remaining right-of-way to achieve a total width of 105 feet for the eastern most 500 foot segment and 100 feet for the remaining segment, prior to the first Final Plat approval in Parcel 35.
+[The provisions of Section B(5) have been completed in accordance with the Local Development Agreement.]